 Housekeeping services Please see Community Manager for a full list of available personal services and costs.
-7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ☐ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number) ☐ Yes, home care is provided in association with an Approved Provider: Aveo Home Care Services Pty Ltd ☐ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessment by be eligible to receive a Home Care Package, or a Commonwealth ubsidised by the Commonwealth Government if assessed as eligible by team (ACAT) under the Aged Care Act 1997 (Cwth) .
-These home care by the Retirement Villages Act 1999 (Qld).
+7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ☐ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number) ☑ Yes, home care is provided in association with an Approved Provider: Aveo Home Care Services Pty Ltd ☐ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessment Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth).
+These home care services are not covered by the Retirement Villages Act 1999 (Qld).
 Residents can choose the retirement village pr heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
 Part 8 - Security and em ergency systems 8.1 Does the village have a security system?
-If yes: the security system details are: Gated community intercom.
-Licence plate recognition.
-Night Patrol. the security system is monitored between: 6:00pm to 6:00am, 7 days per week.
-8.2 Does the village have an emergency help system? ∑ Yes - all residents If yes or optional:the emergency help system details are: Emergency response system equipment is installed in each accommodation unit and in all common areas which allows residents to activate an emergency call.
-An internal representative will assess and deal with calls in accordance with agreed protocols. the emergency help system is monitored between: 24 hours, 7 days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents?
-If yes, list or provide details e.g. first aid kit, defibrillator:
+If yes: the security system details are: the security system is monitored between: 6:00pm to 6:00am, 7 days per week.
+8.2 Does the village have an emergency help system?
+If yes or optional: the emergency help system details are: the emergency help system is monitored Yes - all residents between: 8.3 Does the village have equipment that provides for the safety or medical emergency of residents?
+If yes, list or provide details e.g. first aid kit defibrillator: